retooth2/xenharmlib/doc/quickstart.rst

     assert norm_c_maj == norm_a_min

 Note scales can be treated as sets.
-They support the union, intersection, difference and symmetric difference operations as well as subset, superset, and is_disjoint relationship tests.
+They support the union, intersection, difference, and symmetric difference operations as well as subset, superset, and is_disjoint relationship tests.

 As an illustration for set operations, we want to make a deep dive into